-At this point in the story, Tommy is not yet using heroin (the character will later die horribly from toxoplasmosis because addiction has compromised his immune system, while the actor will become typecast in a television drama series set in a Seattle hospital) and he is keen at this moment to get his friends clean.
-He has persuaded three or them – Spud, Renton and Sick Boy – to take a train out of the city to investigate the great outdoors.
-When he turns from marching purposefully towards the hill to see that his companions are less than enthusiastically still hanging around on a flat wooden bridge, nursing hangovers and taking a hair of the dog, Tommy remonstrates with them for their lethargy, to which Spud responds: “this is not natural man!”
+At this point in the story, Tommy is not yet using heroin and is keen to get his friends clean; the character will later die horribly from toxoplasmosis because addiction has compromised his immune system, while the actor will become typecast in a hospital drama set in Seattle.
+He has persuaded three or them, Spud, Renton and Sick Boy, to take a train out of the city to investigate the great outdoors.
+When he turns from marching purposefully towards the hill to see his companions unenthusiastically still hanging around a flat wooden bridge, nursing hangovers and taking a hair of the dog, Tommy remonstrates with them for their lethargy, to which Spud responds shivering, “this is not natural man!”
 Tommy then sweeps his arms around, exclaiming: “it’s the great outdoors, it’s fresh air!”
 After some banter from Sick-Boy about Tommy’s precarious relationship, he asks almost rhetorically: “does it not make you proud to be Scottish?”

 It’s shite being Scottish!
 We’re the lowest of the low.
 The scum of the fucking Earth!
 The most wretched, miserable, servile, pathetic trash that was ever shat into civilisation.
 Some hate the English.
 I don’t.
 They’re just wankers.
 We, on the other hand, are colonised by wankers.
 Can’t even find a decent culture to be colonised by.
 We’re ruled by effete arseholes.
 It’s a shite state of affairs to be in, Tommy, and all the fresh air in the world won’t make any fucking difference!

-It is a short, slightly absurd, scene that perfectly illustrates Welsh’s dark sense of humour and dense irony.
-The reader/viewer is suddenly transported to the middle of nowhere, without any context or preamble and in complete contrast to everything else that is going on in the story.
+It is a short, slightly absurd scene that perfectly illustrates Welsh’s dark sense of humour and dense irony.
+The viewer is suddenly transported to the middle of nowhere, without any context or preamble and in complete contrast to everything else that is going on in the narrative.
 The great outdoors is presented as something alien and irrelevant to the lives of characters who are suddenly thrown into it inadequately prepared.
-Commonplace notions about the benefits to health of being outside, of the challenges of both extreme sport and traditional Scottish recreation are rejected summarily.
+Commonplace notions about the benefits to health of being outside, of the challenges of both extreme sport and traditional outdoor recreation are rejected summarily.
 Representations of Scotland based on this empty land and its beauty are suddenly held in suspension.
-Any ideas we might hold about national identity that are based on this landscape, or on our ability to eke out an existence from its soil, or to climb to the summits its many spectacular peaks are dashed against the reality of Scottish consciousness.
+Any ideas we might hold about national identity that are based on this landscape, or on our ability to eke out an existence from its soil, or to climb to the summits its spectacular peaks are dashed against the reality of Scottish consciousness.

-I did not believe that linking my blog in the discussion at this point it would disturb cyber ethics or offend anybody.
-One person’s reaction though illustrated perfectly why it really is shite being Scottish.
-For the first time ever somebody reacted only to the header, describing it as “nationalistic tripe” and demanding that I remove the link, since this was a site about mountain climbing rather than politics, emphasising that if I wanted to talk politics I should go to a political site.
-It was pointed out by others that this person had missed the irony, that it is a quotation from Trainspotting and that, if anything the sentiment expressed in the tirade is profoundly anti-nationalistic.
-I pointed out that this imputation of the sense of “political” as opposed to “apolitical” was itself a political move, which was of course summarily rejected as sophistry.
-As far as this person was concerned I was introducing politics into matters that are properly apolitical and I was thereby sewing division.
-Which is more or less what appeared from where I was sitting what the other was doing – at an actual material level, by demanding that site administrators remove my post without ever having read it.
+I did not believe that linking my blog would disturb cyber ethics or offend anybody.
+The reaction of this one person illustrated perfectly why sometimes it really is shite being Scottish.
+It was as I had suspected; the reaction was to the header, not to the content, describing it as “nationalistic tripe” and demanding that admin remove the link, since this was a site about mountain climbing not politics, emphasising that if I wanted to talk politics I should go to a political site.
+It was pointed out by others that this person had missed the irony, that it’s shite being Scottish is a quotation from Trainspotting and that, if anything the sentiment expressed in the tirade is profoundly anti-nationalistic.
+Anybody familiar with the passage in the book upon which it is based will have little doubt about this:

+Here then was a perfect example of why it is shite being Scottish; exactly the point of Renton’s tirade.
 It is possible for a person to pick up a mere snippet of any text or film, to denude it of its context, rip out its irony and take it to mean whatever purpose it can fulfil in some battle against an imaginary evil enemy.
-We have come to accept this as normal.
-It has perforce become necessary, from time to time, to engage with accusations based on absolute fantasy, dreamed up in the imagination of British patriotism and to become sucked into pointless arguments with others who either do not listen, or already have their minds firmly made up.
-Events are represented deliberately to separate and divide, while those standing on either side of division are blissfully unaware of their complicity.
+We have come to accept this as normal and it has become necessary, from time to time, to engage with accusations based on absolute fantasy, dreamed up in the warped imagination of British nationalism or some other delusional ideology, and to become sucked into pointless arguments with those who either do not listen, or have already firmly made up their minds.
+Events are so often orchestrated and described deliberately to separate and divide that those standing on either side are blissfully unaware of their complicity.
 Reason and logic are irrelevant to discussion.
 Discourse takes place for other reasons.